BG3-RAW-Mods/bg3-RAW-addon/README.md

 - Bardic Inspiration uses charisma modifier (instead of a set number)

+### Druid

+- Symbiotic Entity, last for 10 minutes (100 turns), bonus damage only applies to melee weapons

-### Weapon Range
+### Weapon fixes

+- Torch is not a weapon and can't be dual wielded, it deals 1 fire damage instead of 1d4.

-I have made changes to make it closer to RAW:
+I have updated range weapons to make them closer to RAW:

 | Weapon         | WR BG3 | DR BG3 | WR RAW | DR RAW | WR Diff | WR Mod | DR Mod |
 | -------------- | ------ | ------ | ------ | ------ | ------- | ------ | ------ |